Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects

-While this terminology aligns with concepts used in machine learning, it overloads an existing definition in causal inference of the ITE as the difference $Y_i(1)-Y_i(0)$.
+While this definition aligns with concepts used in machine learning, it overloads existing terminology.
+In causal inference, the ITE has been previously defined as the difference $Y_i(1)-Y_i(0)$.
 The distinction between this ITE and CATE is that ITE is unique to an individual and may not be described exactly by any set of features $X$.
 For this reason, we adopt the more precise label CATE for the feature-conditional treatment effect function $\tau(x)$.